l-d-s/rankGap/README.md

 there are of the order of hundreds of such genes.

 We can focus on genes of interest by stratifying the analysis based on the maximum rank statistic.
-Here we stratify using quartile bins:
+Here we stratify using quartile bins (we use “line histograms” to avoid overplotting):

 ``` r
 with(